Artist Biographies

 Apprentice

-Gabrielle Honoré is currently a junior at the Boston Conservatory where she plans to graduate in 2026 with a Bachelor of Fine Arts (BFA) in Contemporary Dance Performance.
-In addition to her academic studies, Honoré has been a guest artist with City Ballet Boston in their production of Tony Williams’ The Urban Nutcracker and has joined the company as an apprentice for their Spring 2025 season.
-While earning her BFA Gabrielle has found a passion for choreography, and has been selected to produce works on the mainstage of the Boston Conservatory in their show Winter Works in 2024 and 2025.
-Honoré has also created and been featured in several dance films that have been presented in the Boston Conservatory Dance Film Festival.
-Through the Conservatory Gabrielle has also had the opportunity to perform PLOD by Dan Wagoner, and Threadbare by Andrew Skeels.
-She was born and raised in Chicago where she trained classically under Michele Leslie Holzman and Roberta Pfeil-Begley for 10 years.
-Her strong ballet foundation comes from furthering her studies by training and examining in the Cecchetti Syllabus provided by the Cecchetti Council of America, where she has completed grades I-VII presented under Karla Harris.
-Honoré has also had the opportunity to train with companies such as Cincinnati Ballet, Boston Ballet, Complexions Contemporary Ballet, Dance Theatre of Harlem, and Hubbard Street to name a few.
-She continues to develop an interest in classical modern, while in her Horton and Graham technique classes at school as well as in release technique and improvisation.
+Gabrielle Honoré is currently a senior at the Boston Conservatory where she plans to graduate in 2026 with a Bachelor of Fine Arts (BFA) in Contemporary Dance Performance.
+In addition to her academic studies, Honoré has been a guest artist with City Ballet Boston in their production of Tony Williams’ The Urban Nutcracker and has joined the company as an apprentice for their Spring and Fall 2025 season.
+Through the Conservatory Gabrielle has also had the opportunity to perform Dvorák Serenade by Lar Lubovitch, PLOD by Dan Wagoner, and world premiers by Andrew Skeels and Nicole Von Arx.
+Her strong ballet foundation comes from furthering her studies by examining in the Cecchetti Syllabus provided by the Cecchetti Council of America, where she has completed grades I-VII presented under Karla Harris.
+Honoré has also had the opportunity to train with companies such as Boston Ballet, Complexions Contemporary Ballet, Dance Theatre of Harlem, Ballet Hispanico, and Hubbard Street to name a few.

 Guest Artists